ntgomes/vue-coffeemaker/README.md

 # vue-coffeemaker
 ## Build Setup

 First, using MySQL Workbench, create a MySQL local instance at localhost port 3306.
 The username should be root and the password can be anything you want.
-Then create a database schema and name it `cm-vue`<br><br>
+Then create a database schema and name it `cm-vue`.<br><br>
 Then, inside the vue-coffeemaker/src folder, create a folder called props.
 Inside that folder, create a file called `secureInfo.properties`.
 Copy the following contents into that file:
 ```properties
 [sequelize]